-- The European Strategy for Data. - The Digital Europe Programme Call. - The GREAT project proposal. - The Commission Staff Working Document on Common European Data Spaces. - The "European Data Spaces Scientific Insights into Data Sharing and Utilisation at Scale" report. - Inputs from the consultation with use-cases Task Forces. - Partners' expertise in major System of Systems (SoS) data sharing initiatives.
+- The European Strategy for Data [1].

+- The Digital Europe Work Programme 2021-2022 [3].

+- The GREAT project proposal.

+- The Commission Staff Working Document on Common European Data Spaces [2]. - The "European Data Spaces Scientific Insights into Data Sharing and Utilisation at Scale" report [4]. - Inputs from the consultation with stakeholders from the GREAT Reference Use Cases and Initiatives (RUCIs, see Annex C). - Partners' expertise in major System of Systems (SoS) data sharing initiatives.